 3. Explore Ruakuri Cave

 Ruakuri was discovered by the local Maori 500 years ago.
 It takes its name from the wild dogs that made their home at the entrance and is still a spiritually significant place for Maori.
 Admire the limestone and crystal formations, underground rivers, and waterfalls, and get up close to glowworms.
 The cave takes about 75 minutes to explore (it’s the longest in the country).
-Guided tours are 79 NZD.
+There are a number of guided tours available.

 4. Hike to Marokopa Falls

 This waterfall is one of the most beautiful in all of New Zealand.
 It’s 35-meters (114 feet) tall and located in the Tawarau Forest (near the Waitomo glowworm cave).
-The trail takes only around 20 minutes.
+The trail takes only around 20 minutes and takes you through native tawa and nikau forests.
 Bring a picnic and a book and spend a couple of hours relaxing.
-It’s free too.
-Note: The viewing platform is indefinitely closed due to its damaged condition, but you can still get fairly close and see the waterfall.
+It’s about 29km (18 miles) from the caves and it’s free to visit.
+You can take a scenic drive from Waitomo to Marokopa and combine a trip to the falls with the Mangapohue Natural Bridge Walk and Piripiri Cave Walk.

 5. Attend the Kiwi Culture Show